Blazemeter/CitrixPlugin/PRE_REQUISITES.md

 Keep in mind that Citrix server settings have precedence on the above parameters.

-#### Windows Style

-Record all windows in the "classic" windows style—not the XP style.
-This is relevant when using Hash.

-To change the Windows style to "classic":

-* Click in the desktop area.
-* Choose Properties from the right-click menu.
-* Select the Theme tab
-* Choose Windows Classic from the Theme drop down list.
-* Click OK.

-#### Avoid production environments if possible
-Try to load test Citrix applications which are restricted to a few Citrix servers in a Citrix development or test environment rather than load testing in a live Citrix production environment.

 #### Prevent automatic citrix session start

 Close all instances of the **concentr.exe** process for all users.